frafish/wizard-blocks/readme.md

 **A full CRUD for your personal Custom Blocks**
 Not Theme related and it works out of the box with any Gutenberg ready theme.
-No bloat included!
+No bloat included! :crossed_fingers:

-### Effortlessly Build & Manage Gutenberg Blocks
+### Effortlessly Build & Manage Gutenberg Blocks :mechanical_arm:

 This Gutenberg Block Manager simplifies creating, editing, and managing your site blocks.
 Design custom blocks render content, add optional **block attributes**, and organize for a clutter-free workflow.

 ### Take control of your blocks.

-Don't reinvent the wheel, reuse your custom blocks across your sites!
+Don't reinvent the wheel, reuse your custom blocks across your sites! :recycle:

 **Perfect for:**
 - Content creators
 - Web designers